ARM-software/arm-trusted-firmware/docs/security_advisories/security-advisory-tfv-9.rst

 Convention specification`_ for more details.

 `Gerrit topic #spectre_bhb`_ This patchset implements the Spectre-BHB loop workaround for CPUs mentioned in the above table.
+For CPUs supporting speculative barrier instruction, the loop workaround is optimised by using SB in place of the common DSB and ISB sequence.
 It also mitigates against this vulnerability for Cortex-A72 CPU versions that support the CSV2 feature (from r1p0).
 The patch stack also includes an implementation for a specified `CVE-2022-23960`_ workaround SMC(``SMCCC_ARCH_WORKAROUND_3``) for use by normal